Cultivating digital growth in food security

 About Food Ladder

-Food Ladder (link resides outside of ibm.com) empowers children and communities to grow their own fresh produce, improving food security, health and economic opportunities, using AI-enabled hydroponic greenhouses in a sustainable initiative that is fully integrated into schools.
+Food Ladder (link resides outside of ibm.com) empowers children and communities to grow their own fresh produce, improving food security, health and economic opportunities through AI-enabled hydroponic greenhouses fully integrated into schools.
 Based in Australia, Food Ladder was founded by Kelly McJannett and Alex Shead, with the goal of addressing food insecurity holistically and providing education in underprivileged communities at scale.

 IBM watsonx products help enhance user experience with AI-powered automation

-Build custom AI applications for your business, manage all data sources, and accelerate responsible AI workflows—all using a single portfolio of AI products.
+Build custom AI applications for your business, manage all data sources and accelerate responsible AI workflows—all on one platform.

 Start your free trial View more case studies